1.) Give a 💩.

 Is it serious?
 Playful?
 Emotional?
 Funny?
 Understanding your presentation’s tone is a combination of both knowing your topic and knowing your audience.

-Start with reading up on your topic like it’s your favourite thing in the world.
+Start with reading up on your topic like it’s your favorite thing in the world.
 Understand its ins and outs, its whys and wherefores, its nuts and bolts.
-Know your topic more than you know your best friends.
+Know your topic more than you know your best friend.
 The more information you gather, the more material you can play around with later.

 Bonus tip: If you’re still unsure of your presentation’s tone, try drafting a script first and reading it out loud.
 Use different voices and emotions, and see what fits best.